EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

       `wrapper.find('.some-class')` and no tag selector left in your specs
 - [ ] The stub test declares the stub's props and asserts on the props `InvoiceChart` receives
-- [ ] You mounted the same component **without** the stub and wrote down what the stub made you stop testing
+- [ ] You read the given no-stub test and can say what the stub made you stop testing
 - [ ] The debounce test proves three keystrokes produce **one** call, via `vi.advanceTimersByTimeAsync`
 - [ ] At least one spy is declared with `using`, and it has no matching `mockRestore()` / `afterEach` cleanup left
-- [ ] You ran the four mutations of step 7, one at a time: each one turned the expected test red, for the expected reason — and `git diff src/` is empty again
+- [ ] You ran the three mutations of step 7, one at a time: each one turned the expected test red, for the expected reason — and `git diff src/` is empty again

 **You can explain**